curl/everything-curl/sourcecode-contributing.md

 Our preferred source control tool is [git](https://git-scm.com/).

-While git is sometimes not the easiest tool to learn and master, all the basic steps a casual developer and contributor needs to know are very straight-forward and does not take much time or effort to learn.
+While git is sometimes not the easiest tool to learn and master, all the basic steps a casual developer and contributor need to know are very straight-forward and do not take much time or effort to learn.

 This book will not help you learn git.
 All software developers in this day and age should learn git anyway.